Our goal is to share information and products that are truly helpful to renters.

 You may not know you need renters insurance, but you do

 Did you know that one of the top five places (according to the FBI) to have your laptop or phone stolen is on college campuses?
-A close second to electronics is bicycles.
 Insuring your belongings can potentially save you (or your parents) a lot of money in replacement costs.
-Good renters insurance for students also helps protect your other possessions like household items, clothing, electronics, college books, sports gear and more.
-It will even help you if your dog bites someone or if a friend trips over your cat in your apartment.
+Good renters insurance for college students also helps protect your other possessions like household items, clothing, electronics, college books, sports gear, and more.

 While you may not care about replacing your thrift store couch or takeout condiment collection, you may want to seriously consider getting affordable renters insurance to protect the things you do care about.